-You have two Business Days to cancel your agreement to purchase these securities.
-If there is a misrepresentation in this Offering Memorandum, you have the right to sue either for damages or to cancel the agreement.
+You have 2 (two) Business Days to cancel your agreement to purchase these securities.
+If there is a misrepresentation in this Offering Memorandum, you have a right to damages or to cancel the agreement.
 See "Purchasers' Rights".

 No securities regulatory authority or regulator has assessed the merits of these securities or reviewed this Offering Memorandum.
 Any representation to the contrary is an offence.
 This is a risky investment.
 See "Risk Factors".